Parenting Game Changer: Training Vs Correction

 3) The Parent Child Relationship Improves

 Let’s face it.
-Correction involves tension.
+Correction involves tension. see Keep discipline Positive by Affirming approximately right behavior.
 Training also takes work, but it’s much more positive.
-The relationship between parent and child grows stronger.
+The relationship between parent and child grows stronger and it is important to remember to love your kids when they need correction.
 Jack and his Mom now have moved the problem from tension between them to a target they’re both working on together.
 Jack’s Dad had a conversation with his son and was surprised to hear him say, “I feel like you guys are on my side now, not just on my case all the time.”

 Children who are self-focused often resist training.
 It takes a lot of work, and some kids repel work at all costs.
 But the change in perspective on the part of the parents positions them differently.
 Now the parent is moving toward a positive goal, instead of focusing on a problem.